AndreyKozhevnikov/blockchain-parser-net/README.md

-Parses blk*.dat files into .NET classes
+Parses blk*.dat files into .NET objects

 # Creates a list of objects with the following data structure: